jasongormanuk/otelite/README.md

 - Measures resource such as initial files (index.html, CSS, JS) - optional
 - Measures web vitals - optional
 - Measures soft navigations for SPAs - optional
-- Ability to list domains that should have tracing attached
+- Add domains that should have tracing attached
-- Ability to exclude URLs from tracking
+- Exclude certain URLs from tracking
-- Ability to send spans to multiple collectors
+- Send to multiple OTEL collectors

 ## Setup